 You can schedule a session with Ellen and the horses to experience their healing nature, or you can simply enjoy their presence, as I did, which was an incredibly calming way to find quiet in a busy and noisy world.

-If you’re booking your yurt stay on Glamping Hub, you can message Ellen directly to ask about scheduling an experience with the horses, or you can visit the Kindred Horse Life Coaching website to learn more.
+If you’re booking your yurt stay on Airbnb, you can message Ellen directly to ask about scheduling an experience with the horses, or you can visit the Kindred Horse Life Coaching website to learn more.

 The Best Bristol, Vermont Restaurants